ThePants999/advent-of-code-dotnet-runner/README.md

 <PackageReference Include="Patersoft.AOC.Runner" />
 ```

-* Write each day's solution as a subclass of `Patersoft.AOC.Day`, providing a constructor that takes a single `AOCEnvironment` parameter:
+* Write each day's solution as a subclass of `Patersoft.AOC.Day`, providing a constructor that takes a single `AOCEnvironment` parameter.
+Your input is available as a property called `Input`.

 ```C#
 using Patersoft.AOC;